-Cake storage is not the clear-cut process you thought it was.
-Believe me.
+Cake storage is not the clear-cut process you thought it was, believe me.
 As a lifelong cake aficionado and fangirl, I thought I knew everything there was to know about cake preparation and storage.
 But I was wrong.

-I always used to refrigerate cake, probably because we (at least in the U.S.) have been conditioned to believe that all things are kept "fresh" in the refrigerator.
-For many years, I believed that this was a good practice, not only because one generally puts things in the refrigerator, but also because I frequently see cakes displayed in refrigerators and refrigerated cases in many cafes and restaurants.
+I always used to refrigerate the cake, probably because we (at least in the U.S.) have been conditioned to believe that all things are kept "fresh" in the refrigerator.
+For many years, I believed that this was a good practice, not only because one generally puts things in the refrigerator but also because I frequently see cakes displayed in refrigerators and refrigerated cases in many cafes and restaurants.

-My entire belief system was turned upside down when I had my first day of work at a famous DC cupcake shop.
-When I asked them how to store some of the cupcakes I was taking home at the end of the night, and suggested refrigeration in an airtight container, they looked at me like I had just proposed we cook and eat a newborn baby.
+My entire belief system was turned upside down when I had my first day of work at a famous D.C. cupcake shop.
+When I asked them how to store some of the cupcakes I was taking home at the end of the night and suggested refrigeration in an airtight container, they looked at me like I had just proposed we cook and eat a newborn baby.

 This is because my coworkers and bosses took cake and cupcakes very seriously.
 And because refrigeration is a dreadful thing to inflict on a perfectly good cake.

 Why?
 Refrigeration dries sponge cakes out.
 It's that simple.

 Even if you refrigerate a cake in a perfectly sealed container and only for a short amount of time, it will dry out.
 The only time it is appropriate to refrigerate a cake is if it has decorative buttercream icing that is literally melting (and in this case, appearance trumps taste) or if it is not a sponge cake and rather a cheesecake or some sort of mousse that does require refrigeration.